 Carol S Hyman became Executive Director of Applied Mindfulness Training, Inc., in December of 2016.
 In addition to her new role, she is a writer, teacher, and consultant.
 Carol has practiced and taught mindfulness and other contemplative disciplines for more than three decades.
 She has also been a partner in a renovations company, a project manager, and the director of a non-sectarian meditation program.
 Most recently, she worked as editorial project manager for a previously unpublished collection of the writings of Anne Morrow Lindbergh and published her own book, Meeting Your Mind.
-She lives in Vermont.
+She lives in Georgia.

 Bill Brauer was a consulting partner in Chicago based Redirections, Inc., working with Fortune 500 multinationals as well as small family-owned enterprises.
 He provides corporate team-building seminars, conflict resolution, and mid-level and senior executive career coaching.
 He is also a senior teacher in the international Shambhala organization presenting meditation seminars throughout North America and Eastern Europe and training and certifying teachers and meditation instructors in Shambhala.
 Most recently Bill was Executive Director of Karmê Chöling, a residential meditation and retreat center located in northeast Vermont.